octobercms/docs/user-guide/quickstart/backend/system-updates.md

 Registering your installation connects it to the October CMS marketplace, which unlocks automatic updates and access to premium plugins.

-1. On the **Settings → Updates & Plugins** page, look for the registration or license key section.
+1. On the **Settings → Software Updates** page, look for the registration or license key section.
 2. If you have an account at [octobercms.com](https://octobercms.com), enter your license key.
 3. If you don't have an account yet, you can [sign up](https://octobercms.com/account/register), or skip this step and come back to it later.